nullfrctl/nullfrctl/README.txt

 Call me nullfractal, I'm a beginning programmer/game modder who likes to just mess around.

-Though I would love to rock a minimalist *NIX operating system, Pop!_OS is the only one that works with my GPU easily.

 I've just recently got to both modding and programming, so if anything is weird within my things, don't hesitate to constructively criticize.

 nullfrctl@pm.me  is my email,
 nullfractal#1958 is my discord